 Application scenario:

-<head>or<body>Only then can it work normally. - Display code example:If you want to display HTML, CSS, or JavaScript code snippets on a webpage without having them executed by the browser, but also want them to appear with syntax highlighting or similar features, it is usually preprocessed on the server side into HTML entities (for example, using a Markdown converter), and then through
+3. Display code example:If you want to display HTML, CSS, or JavaScript code snippets on a webpage without having them executed by the browser, but also want them to appear in code highlighting or similar formats, it is usually preprocessed into HTML entities on the server side (for example, using a Markdown converter), and then transmitted throughsafeThe filter output maintains its format.
+However, if it is only for displaying code without execution, it is more recommended to put it in<pre>and<code>Label, and make sure the content itself is properly escaped (or escaped on the server side, thensafeoutput).

-ExceptsafeThe filter, the template engine of AnQi CMS also providesautoescapeTag block, used to turn on or off the automatic escaping feature in a specific area.
+exceptsafeThe template engine of AnQi CMS also provides a filter,autoescapeTag block used to enable or disable automatic escaping in a specific area.

 Usage: